India telco regulator sticks to controversial auction plans

-NEW DELHI, May 13 (Reuters) - India’s telecoms regulator on Sunday reaffirmed most of its proposed rules for an auction of mobile airwaves, including a steep base price for bids, despite howls of protests by carriers in the world’s second-biggest mobile phone market.
+NEW DELHI (Reuters) - India’s telecoms regulator on Sunday reaffirmed most of its proposed rules for an auction of mobile airwaves, including a steep base price for bids, despite howls of protests by carriers in the world’s second-biggest mobile phone market.

 The Telecom Regulatory Authority of India (TRAI) had last month suggested an auction starting price that is nearly 10 times of what carriers had paid in a 2008 state grant process and also proposed limited number of slots in the auction.